ReCoded-Org/curriculum-backend-readings/module8-typescript/r2.1-backend-frameworks-typescript/README.md

 In a previous lesson, we had mentioned [frameworks built on top of Express.js](https://expressjs.com/en/resources/frameworks.html).
 Some of these frameworks are powered exclusively by TypeScript.

-1. [FoalTS](https://foalts.org/) : Considered to be the elegant NodeJS framework, it provides a set of ready-to-use components so you don't have to reinvent the wheel every time.
+1. [FoalTS](https://foalts.org/): Considered to be the elegant NodeJS framework, it provides a set of ready-to-use components so you don't have to reinvent the wheel every time.
 In one single place, you have a complete environment to build web applications.
 This includes a CLI, testing tools, frontend utilities, scripts, advanced authentication, ORM, deployment environments, GraphQL and Swagger API, AWS utilities, and more.
 The framework is entirely written in TypeScript.
 The language brings you optional static type-checking along with the latest ECMAScript features.
-This allows you to detect most silly errors during compilation and improve the quality of your code.
-It also offers you autocompletion and a well documented API.
+This allows you to detect the silliest errors during compilation and improve the quality of your code.
+It also offers you autocompletion and a well-documented API.

-2. [NestJS](https://nestjs.com/) : Described as a progressive Node.js framework, uses modern JavaScript, is built with TypeScript (preserves compatibility with pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming) all of which helps for building efficient, scalable Node.js server-side applications.
-Nest aims to provide an application architecture out of the box which allows for effortless creation of highly testable, scalable, loosely coupled and easily maintainable applications.
+2. [NestJS](https://nestjs.com/): Described as a progressive Node.js framework, uses modern JavaScript, is built with TypeScript (preserves compatibility with pure JavaScript), and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming) all of which helps for building efficient, scalable Node.js server-side applications.
+Nest aims to provide an application architecture out of the box which allows for the effortless creation of highly testable, scalable, loosely coupled, and easily maintainable applications.
 The architecture is heavily inspired by AngularJS.

-3. [Expressive Tea](https://expressive-tea.io/) : For building module oriented, clean, fast and descriptive server-side applications with TypeScript and Express out of the box.
-It is a flexible framework but also giving freedom to the developer to build their own architectures by providing descriptive decorators, a plugin engine, shareable modules and moder Javascript.
+3. [Expressive Tea](https://expressive-tea.io/): For building module-oriented, clean, fast, and descriptive server-side applications with TypeScript and Express out of the box.
+It is a flexible framework but also gives freedom to the developer to build their own architectures by providing descriptive decorators, a plugin engine, shareable modules, and modern Javascript.

-4. [Prisma](https://www.prisma.io/) : Described as a next-generation Node.js and TypeScript ORM, it helps app developers build faster and make fewer errors with an open source database toolkit for PostgreSQL, MySQL, SQL Server, SQLite, MongoDB and CockroachDB.
+4. [Prisma](https://www.prisma.io/): Described as a next-generation Node.js and TypeScript ORM, it helps app developers build faster and make fewer errors with an open source database toolkit for PostgreSQL, MySQL, SQL Server, SQLite, MongoDB, and CockroachDB.

-5. [TypeORM](https://typeorm.io/) : Can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7, ES8).
-Its goal is to always support the latest JavaScript features and provide additional features that help you to develop any kind of application that uses databases - from small applications with a few tables to large scale enterprise applications with multiple databases.
+5. [TypeORM](https://typeorm.io/): Can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7, ES8).
+Its goal is to always support the latest JavaScript features and provide additional features that help you to develop any kind of application that uses databases - from small applications with a few tables to large-scale enterprise applications with multiple databases.

-6. [RxJS](https://rxjs.dev/) : A Reactive Extensions Library for JavaScript, useful for reactive programming using Observables, to make it easier to compose asynchronous or callback-based code.
+6. [RxJS](https://rxjs.dev/): A Reactive Extensions Library for JavaScript, useful for reactive programming using Observables, to make it easier to compose asynchronous or callback-based code.

-7. [AdonisJS](https://adonisjs.com/) : A fully featured web framework for Node.js, it includes everything you need to create a fully functional web app or an API server and does not require wasting hours downloading and assembling hundreds of packages.
+7. [AdonisJS](https://adonisjs.com/): A fully featured web framework for Node.js, it includes everything you need to create a fully functional web app or an API server and does not require wasting hours downloading and assembling hundreds of packages.

 ## NestJS

-[Here](https://www.youtube.com/watch?v=0M8AYU_hPas&ab_channel=TraversyMedia) is a 100 second video on NestJS by Fireship for a quick overview.
+[Here](https://www.youtube.com/watch?v=0M8AYU_hPas&ab_channel=TraversyMedia) is a 100-second video on NestJS by Fireship for a quick overview.

 NestJS is a Node.js framework that's intended for use with TypeScript to build efficient and scalable server-side applications.
 This is a web application that mainly relies on strong HTTP server frameworks like Express or Fastify.
 Nest is a new Node.js framework that not only imitates but also corrects the flaws of previous Node.js frameworks.